ethanabrooks/dissertation/bellman-update-networks.typ

 the relevance or predictive power of information in a model's context strongly influences the balance of in-weights vs. in-context learning.

-With this in mind, we note that the ground-truth values associated with states in the model's context would be highly predictive of the value of the current state.
+With this in mind, we note that the ground-truth values associated with each time-step in the model's context would be highly predictive of the value of the current state.
 A model provided this information in its context should attend more strongly to its context and memorize less.
 This would entail the following redefinition of $History_t$, the history on which we condition the model's
 predictions: